eruizc-dev/aoc-2020/README.md

 used this language, but my previous experience with the .net environment really helped.

-I struggled a lot with algorithms since everything was unmutable but Linq came to help.
-I found extremely difficult to handle null values: I don't like that.
+I struggled a lot with the algorithms since everything was unmutable but Linq came to help.
+I found it extremely difficult to handle null values: I don't like that.

 Performance sucks but I'm glad that it works and I still have plenty of hair.